Create a Website Account - Manage notification subscriptions, save form progress and more.

 No, the Fuquay-Varina Police Department does not offer fingerprinting services for the public.
 We recommend contacting the City-County Bureau of Identification (CCBI) in Raleigh/Wake County at 919-856-6300.

 To schedule a safety presentation for your neighborhood, business or community group, contact Corporal Daniel Look, Community Outreach Officer at (919) 552-3191 or email at email@example.com.

 To schedule a police officer for a part-time job for a special event or security at a business, contact Captain Chris Gathman (919)552-1434 or at firstname.lastname@example.org.
 Each request is set up as a contract for secondary employment with the Town of Fuquay-Varina.
 The hourly rate is the actual officer’s salary/benefits per hour with a minimum of three hours.
 A contract is signed by the requesting party for the officer for the event and the Town bills the requesting party.

-The Town provides bi-weekly curbside recycling collection.
-Please place items directly into your blue recycle cart.
-DO NOT place recycle material in a plastic bag of any kind and make sure the cart is placed curbside the night before your assigned day to ensure pickup.
+Place recycled items directly into your blue recycle cart.
+DO NOT place recycle material in a plastic bag of any kind.
 The Town of Fuquay-Varina will not empty blue recycling bins if materials are placed in a plastic bag of any kind or contain non-recyclable material.